-We asked faculty from the Yale School of Management for their advice—philosophical, professional, and personal—for our readers for the coming year.
+We asked faculty from the Yale School of Management to put a scholarly lens on improving our personal and professional lives in the coming year.

 Yale SOM’s Jeffrey Sonnenfeld and Stevan Tian name five corporate leaders whose accomplishments stood out this year—and five who led their enterprises into rough waters.